 A path is leading from the indoor gym at Langenzell Castle to the outdoor premises, through arches and continuing to finally reach a stairway, wrapped up in warm sunset light.
-The two masters of Escrima, Bernd Hoyer (5th PG) and Thomas Dietrich (5th PG), both in a really good temper, take the chance to joke around.
+The two masters of Escrima, Bernd Hoyer (5th Grade) and Thomas Dietrich (5th Grade), both in a really good temper, take the chance to joke around.

-WTW: Congratulations to the 5th Master's grade.
+WTW: Congratulations to the 5th Grade in Newman-Escrima.
 How was your journey from the beginnings up to this day?

 Thomas: I've been doing Escrima for 26 years and it's been a very exciting trip.
 I enjoy doing exciting things and that's what it's been, definitely.
 Not just year after year, but also week in and week out.

 Bernd: I'm doing Escrima for 14 years.
 Right after the very first 30 minutes I knew this is exactly what I was looking for and wanted to do.
 It was love at first sight and even up to this day I go to bed with my last thoughts about Escrima and wake up being the first thing on my mind.
 I'm not an Escrima pro, it's not my job but it has been a wonderful, exciting and sometimes stressful time.
 Partly even nerve-stretching.

 Thomas: Why are you looking at me right now?
 (Both look amused at each other and start to laugh.
 A sincere link between the two masters is obvious.)

 WTW: 26 years is a long time.
 How was your cooperation with René Latosa?